 - Fortified varieties are loaded with vitamins

-Even though there are sound benefits of consuming nut milk, you may see some almond milk side effects.
+Even though there are sound benefits of consuming almond milk, you may see some almond milk side effects.
 Some individuals may have nut allergies (specific to almonds or in general).
 These people should avoid nuts (almonds) in their diet.

 Recommended Storage Options